saltzm/state-machine/README.md

 # Modern C++ State Machine

-This is a tiny C++ state machine implementation.
+This is a tiny C++ API for writing state machines.
 It consists of a single header with a single class `StateMachine`.
 Users must define their StateMachine according to an interface that's not currently well-documented in the header but which should be clear from the following examples.

 States in the state machine are referred to as "behaviors" and events are referred to as "messages".